pisv/gethandly.wiki-playground/Step-Three.md

     }
 ```

-Now we can proceed with building a Navigator view for our model.
+We can now proceed with building a Navigator view for our model.
 First, let's add the Common Navigator Framework a.k.a.
 CNF
 (`org.eclipse.ui.navigator`) to the list of required bundles
 of the `org.eclipse.handly.examples.basic.ui` plug-in: